Union Station Denver -Domestic Violence Stalking Defense Attorney

 Facing a stalking charge with a domestic violence enhancement can put your freedom, reputation, and future at serious risk.
 Contact an experienced domestic violence stalking defense attorney today to protect your rights and build a strong defense.

-Immediate Consequences After Arrest
+Immediate Consequences after an Arrest for DV Stalking

 Domestic violence stalking charges move fast.
 Within hours of an arrest, protective orders are issued, bond hearings are scheduled, and prosecutors begin building their case.
 Even if the alleged victim does not want to pursue charges, the state can and often will move forward.